kubernetes-sigs/kubebuilder-declarative-pattern/README.md

 kubebuilder-declarative-pattern provides a set of tools for building declarative cluster operators with kubebuilder.
 Declarative operators provide a fast path to orchestrating Kubernetes deployments to enable domain experts to focus their component instead of re-answering questions like 'how do I get this YAML into the cluster?' or 'how do I update it?'.

+## 🚧 Work in Progress 🚧

+This repo is under very active development and will change rapidly over the short term.
+Follow the [Work in Progress](https://github.com/kubernetes-sigs/kubebuilder-declarative-pattern/issues/3) issue for an all clear when it is ready for development.

 ## Documentation

 - [Managing Addons with Operators (Video, KubeCon'18)](https://www.youtube.com/watch?v=LPejvfBR5_w)